-Customizable token representation allows users to remove an item with its close button.
+Customizable token representation in the autocomplete control allows users to remove an item with its close button.

-Selected items can be divided with desired characters such as “$” for dollar representation or ‘,’ for traditional comma separation.
+Delimit the selected items with desired characters such as ‘$’ for dollar representation, or ‘,’ for traditional comma separation.

 When a character is entered, the control searches for items related to the entered character and filters results, displaying the suggestion in the dropdown list.

 The control starts offering matches as soon as users start typing.
 This feature can be changed by setting the number of characters required to start matching.